di/di.github.io/index.md

 ## About
-I'm Dustin (aka [@di](https://github.com/di/)), a software engineer at [PromptWorks](http://www.promptworks.com/), the premier Philadelphia software consulting shop.
+I'm Dustin (aka [@di](https://github.com/di/)), a software engineer at [PromptWorks](http://www.promptworks.com/) and director of our office in Austin, TX.
 I'm also the co-founder of the design &amp; build firm [Wiota Co.](http://wiota.co) and have a master's degree in [Computer Science](http://cs.drexel.edu) from [Drexel University](http://drexel.edu).